jdeath/homeassistant-addons/flatnotes/README.md

 1. Make the directory /config/addon_config/flatnotes to store your configuration.
 1. Start the add-on.
 1. Check the logs of the add-on to see if everything went well.
-1. Open WebUI at homeassistant:8080
+1. Open WebUI at homeassistant:8080 or ingress

 [repository]: https://github.com/jdeath/homeassistant-addons